Why Does My Car Make a Clicking Noise When I Try to Start It?

 What regular maintenance can help avoid starting issues?

-How important is checking battery terminals regularly?
+How important is it to regularly check battery terminals?

 What are the benefits of a new battery for my vehicle?